Savory Vegan Zucchini Muffins

 Best Vegan Zucchini Recipes

-mixing zucchini and carrots with batter and vegan milkpin it
+mixing zucchini and carrots with batter and vegan milk

 How to make vegan savory zucchini muffins